matthewpanizza/BoostedUnbrickFirmware/README.md

 ### SRB CAN Bus Emulation

 Since I was expecting the CAN Bus messaging to be complicated on the Boosted battery, I wanted to take the PIC variable out of the equation while I worked on figuring out the emulation sequence.
-I instead used my MCP2515-based CAN Bus analyzer hardware to send the series of CAN Bus packets to the ESC.
+I instead used my MCP2515-based [CAN Bus Analyzer](https://github.com/matthewpanizza/CANAnalyzer) hardware to send the series of CAN Bus packets to the ESC.
 While doing my earlier research on the Boosted batteries, I came across [rscullin's](https://github.com/rscullin) [BeamBreak](https://github.com/rscullin/beambreak), which had a handy [Python script](https://github.com/rscullin/beambreak/blob/master/CAN%20Bus/sr_battery_emulator.py) to emulate the Standard Range Battery (SRB).
 I ported this code over to C++ to run on the Xenon in my CAN analyzer:

 ```cpp
 #include <mcp_can.h>  // MCP_CAN_RK library for the MCP2515 CAN bus controller